Skip to main content

 This is an ongoing process, and we will update this page as we get more information about when this medication may be available to our patients.

 Amyloid is a substance that accumulates in the form of plaques in the brain of persons with Alzheimer’s disease.
-Lecanemab is a medication designed to remove amyloid plaques from the brain.
-It is in the same class of medications as the previously approved aducanumab (Aduhelm).
+Lecanemab and Donanemab are medications designed to remove amyloid plaques from the brain.
+They are in the same class of medications as the previously approved aducanumab (Aduhelm).

-It is marketed by Eisai and Biogen as Leqembi.
-It aims to delay cognitive decline due to Alzheimer’s disease.
-The results of an 18-month study suggest that this treatment may slow the rate of cognitive decline, though it does not improve cognition or memory.
+Lecanemab is marketed by Eisai and Biogen as Leqembi.
+Donanemab is marketed by Ei Lilly as Kisunla.
+Each of these medications aims to delay cognitive decline due to Alzheimer’s disease.
+Each of these medications was studied in 18-month clinical trials, and the results of both of these studies suggest that these treatments may slow the rate of cognitive decline, though they are not expected to improve cognition or memory.
 The amount of slowing over an 18-month period is quite small and may not be noticeable by patient, family or physicians.
-Lecanemab does not reverse existing disease or stop the progression.
+These medications do not reverse existing disease or stop the progression.

-What do I need to know about the FDA’s approval of lecanemab?
+What do I need to know about the FDA’s approval of lecanemab and donanemab?

 How is it given?

-Patients will receive lecanemab via an infusion into the vein every 2 weeks at an infusion center.
-The infusion lasts about 1 hour, the entire visit to the infusion center will last about 2 hours.
+Patients will receive lecanemab and donanemab via infusion into the vein at an infusion center at Northwestern.
+The frequency of infusion is every 2 weeks for lecanemab and every 4 weeks for donanemab.
+For lecanemab, the infusion lasts about 1 hour, the entire visit to the infusion center will last about 2 hours.
+For donanemab, the infusion lasts about 30 minutes, with an additional 30 minutes of observation.

 What is the cost?

-Currently, this medication is not covered by insurance or Medicare.
-We are awaiting CMS (Centers for Medicare & Medicaid Services) determination as to whether this medication will be covered by Medicare.
-Typically, other private insurance companies follow the lead of CMS when it comes to covering recently approved medications.
-The price for Leqembi set by Eisai/Biogen is about $26,000 per year.
+CMS (Centers for Medicare & Medicaid Services) have announced that broader Medicare coverage is now available.
+Some private insurance companies have also started covering these medications for appropriate patients.
+The price for Leqembi set by Eisai/Biogen is about $26,000 per year, without insurance coverage.
+The price for donanemab set by Eli Lilly is $32,000 per year, without insurance coverage.
 It is important to note that this amount is only for the medication and does not include costs associated with the infusion visits themselves or the MRIs of the brain which will be needed for monitoring of potential side-effects.

-View the CMS Statement on FDA Accelerated Approval of Lecanemab.
+View the CMS Statement on Broader Medicare Coverage of Anti-amyloid monoclonal antibody therapies.

 What are the side effects?